anglyan/spikingnet/README.md

 In this simple implementation I haven't bothered to codify the synaptic weights as a sparse matrix, and I am considering a single propagation delay.
 Both generalizations are trivial.
-Also, bear in mind that there is no matrix multiplication involved.
+Also, bear in mind that there is no matrix multiplication involved, the matrix is used just to store the synaptic weights.

-We complete this with a mutable struct that codifies the relevant data required to run a simulation:
+We complete our minimal implementation with a mutable struct that codifies the relevant data required to run a simulation:

 ```julia